munawwar-ahd/why-did-i-commit-/README.md

 # Why Did I Commit Today?

-A beginner-friendly Python project for daily reflection and meaningful GitHub commits.
+A beginner-friendly Python project for daily reflection and meaningful GitHub commits

 ---

 ## 1. Overview

-Why Did I Commit Today? is a small command-line tool that helps you reflect on your work every day and record why you made a GitHub commit.
+Why Did I Commit Today? is a small command-line tool that helps you reflect on your work every day and record why you made a GitHub commit

 Each day:
 - You answer a few simple questions